alexykn/sps2/refactor/overlap_report.md

 - **Observability gaps**: Durable failure context is still stringly, so even with rendered progress and correlation IDs the UI/logs struggle to surface retryability or remediation guidance.

 ## Quick Wins Identified
-1. Finish collapsing the dormant `PythonEvent` family and the lower-case `ProgressEvent::*` helpers, then guard against regressions with a lint/check.
+1. Collapse acquisition/resolver progress batches to `ProgressEvent`, matching the triads now used elsewhere.
-2. Route progress information exclusively through a slim `ProgressEvent` (or forthcoming `ProgressUpdate`) channel and strip the remaining progress-shaped variants.
+2. Drop the unused `ProgressEvent::{StatisticsUpdated,BottleneckDetected}` helpers or move them behind telemetry-specific features.
-3. Replace `error: String` payloads with domain error references (surfaced through `UserFacingError`) or rely on `Result<T, Error>` propagation; reserve events for milestones (`InstallCompleted`, `InstallRolledBack`).
+3. Replace remaining `error: String` payloads in acquisition/guard/repo events with retryability flags or structured context derived from `sps2_errors`.
-4. Leverage the shared `EventMeta` (id, source component, severity, correlation id) by threading deterministic parent/correlation identifiers through the progress tracker and consumers.
+4. Regenerate the inventories so contributors no longer see the removed variants (Python, staging/validation) in the analysis artefacts.